Hakone Shrine ��根神社

-A shrine from the Heian period, nestled in Hakone Forest overlooking Lake Ashi, its peaceful oasis is open to visitors everyday.
+A shrine from the Heian period, nestled in Hakone Forest overlooking Lake Ashi, it's a peaceful oasis open to visitors every day.

-Cedars and pines invaded the place a long time ago.
+Cedars and pines invaded this place a long time ago.
 They sit on the hillside of Mount Komagatake, about fifteen minutes north of Moto-Hakone.
-There, hidden among the trees, nestled in the density of nature in perfect harmony with Lake Ashi below, Hakone Jinja - or Hakone Gongen - exudes tranquility and offers idyllic viewing points.
+There, hidden among the trees, nestled in the density of nature in perfect harmony with Lake Ashi below, the shrine of Hakone Jinja - or Hakone Gongen - exudes tranquility and offers idyllic viewing points.

-Founded by Emperor Kosho, it was the first shogun, MINAMOTO no Yoritomo (1147-1199) who made it more popular and frequented in the Kamakura period (1185-1333) as a refuge after a lost battle.
-But once the war was won, MINAMOTO returned to the land of salvation and became master of the sanctuary, which has now been under the protective aura of power for centuries.
+Founded by Emperor Kosho, it was the first shogun, Minamoto no Yoritomo (1147-1199) who made it more popular and frequented in the Kamakura period (1185-1333) as a refuge after a lost battle.
+But once the war was won, Minamoto returned to the land of salvation and became master of the shrine, which has now been under the protective aura of power for centuries.

 Religion first, then peace

-Despite the warrior legend of the Soba brothers, which includes Yoritomo MINAMOTO, and according to which the Minamoto and Taira families fought for control of the country in the twelfth century, the place leaves more room for peace and tranquility.
+Despite the warrior legend of the Soba brothers, which includes Yoritomo Minamoto, and according to which the Minamoto and Taira families fought for control of the country in the twelfth century, the shrine leaves more room for peace and tranquility.

-Its main building, lost in the forest, is mainly dedicated to Ninigi no Mikoto, grand-son of the sun goddess Amaterasu, to Ko-no-hana, flower princess, as well as Hoori no Mikoto, son of the above-mentioned two and ancestor of the first emperors of Japan.
+Its main building, lost in the forest, is mainly dedicated to Ninigi no Mikoto (grandson of the sun goddess Amaterasu), Ko-no-hana, flower princess, as well as Hoori no Mikoto, son of the above-mentioned two and ancestor of the first emperors of Japan.
 Sun, flowers and tradition, Hakone Jinja celebrates the symbiosis between its atmosphere and the divinities worshiped within it.

-Celebrating the peace treaty that Japan signed with forty-nine other nations after World War II, this monument on the banks of Lake Ashi, which is accessed by a path from Honden that snakes its way along the mountain sides, continues to attract Visitors impressed by its majestic aura, and surprised to see Mount Fuji at their feet.
+Celebrating the peace treaty that Japan signed with forty-nine other nations after World War II, this monument on the banks of Lake Ashi, which is accessed by a path from the honden that snakes its way along the mountainside, continues to attract Visitors impressed by its majestic aura, and surprised to see Mount Fuji at their feet.